JamieHeather/immunoseq2airr/README.md

 * `-pf`: productivity filter, to only keep in-frame rearrangements
 * `-sa`: strip alleles, to keep only gene-level information
 * `-mf`: motif filter, to discard TCRs with CDR3 junctions not bound by C and F (or W for TRA)
+* `-jlf`: junction length filter, to discard TCRs with CDR3 junctions shorter than a given value
 * `-p`: path to a tab-separated parameter file, if applying to a non-standard format (see below)

 ### Example usage